SurPun/Execute-Program/ModernJavaScript.md

 # Modern JavaScript

+## How to run JavaScript code

+When you're working through Execute Program, you may want a playground to try out the code we show you.
+We recommending using your browser's console, or using Node.js.

+Using a browser console

+You can run JavaScript code in your browser's console.
+How to do this depends on which browser you're using.

+Chrome

+In the Chrome menu (three dots at the top-right of the top bar), select More Tools -> Developer Tools.
+Then select "Console" from the top bar of the developer tools.
+Safari:

+In the menu bar, select Safari -> Preferences -> Advanced, then select "Show Develop menu in menu bar".
+Then, in the menu bar, select Develop -> Show JavaScript Console.
+Firefox:

+In the Firefox menu (three lines at the top-right of the top bar), select Tools -> Web Developer -> Web Console.
+Edge:

+In the Edge menu (three dots at the top-right of the top bar), select More Tools -> Developer Tools.
+Then select "Console" from the top bar of the developer tools.
+You may also find this CodeSandbox useful for running small JavaScript snippets.

+Using Node.js

+When you're writing longer programs in JavaScript, using the browser console quickly becomes difficult.
+For longer programs, we recommend using Node.js to run JavaScript code.
+You can install it from the Node.js website.

+Node.js is also available in your package manager of choice.
+On Mac OSX, if you're using the Homebrew package manager, you can install Node.js with brew install node.

+If you have a file called my-code.js containing JavaScript code, you can run that code from the command line by typing node my-code.js.
+You can also use Node as an interactive JavaScript console (a "REPL") by running node in your terminal.

+Strict mode

+All of the examples in Execute Program run in strict mode, which prevents some common mistakes that arise from JavaScript's confusing behavior.
+If Execute Program suggests that a statement should error, but you're not seeing an error in your console of choice, strict mode may be the cause.

+Many modern JavaScript tools enforce strict mode by automatically adding 'use strict' to the top of your modules.
+However, strict mode isn't enabled in browsers' consoles.
+To use strict mode in a browser console, you'd have to prepend every code statement with 'use strict'; <your code here>.
+That's frustrating, so we don't recommend doing it all the time.

+Fortunately, you can enable strict mode in Node by running node --use_strict my-code.js, or node --use_strict to get an interactive REPL with strict mode enabled.

 ## Lesson 1 Modern JavaScript: Strict mode

 This course covers JavaScript as it exists today.
 It assumes basic familiarity with JavaScript: